 N.I.O.C Fellow and Professor of Chemical Engineering and Materials Science, Electrical and Computer Engineering, and Civil and Environmental Engineering

-- 2008, Other, Electrical Engineering, Massachusetts Institute of Technology
+- 2008, Doctoral Degree, Civil and Environmental Engineering, Massachusetts Institute of Technology

-- 2008, PhD, Civil Engineering, Massachusetts Institute of Technology
+- 2008, Master's Degree, Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 - 2014 Best Reviewer Award, Mathematical Geosciences Journal